 #11.
 Give What You Want to Receive

 We all heard some form of this one growing up right?
 It’s a classic for a reason and, it doesn’t just apply to life in the schoolyard.
 It can be easy to treat our partner badly.
 We know they love us and it often feels like we can get away with more when we take our anger or frustration out on them.

 But, that is the exact reason that we should always treat them with love.
 It’s all about karma baby.
 When you put out loving energy, you will get it back.
 And love and respect are the basis of any great relationship after all.

 #12.
 Consider Them When You Make Decisions

-This is a easy way to achieve the above.
+This is an easy way to make a relationship work.
 Don’t commit to things that you know will bother them if you can help it.
 Or, at least be open to discussing it with them first.
 It is much easier for a partner to accept a decision they may not like or agree with if it has been talked about first.
 When you exclude them, it might make them feel disconnected, unappreciated and left out.